rafalab/538/explanation.md

 #### General election day bias

 We include the random term $B$ to account for the fact that, historically, we observe consistent difference between the average of polls and the election day result.
-We model $B$ as follows:
 This bias has gone either way, Republican or Democrat, and is difficult or impossible to estimate.
-We therefore model the bias $B$ as follows
+We therefore model the bias $B$ as follows:

 $$